jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 ## 🧠 Self-Reflection & Insights

-- stratified sampling (add more later ex. why it reduces bias)
+- test set generation - stratified sampling (add more later ex. why it reduces bias)
 - Each splitter has a split() method that returns an iterator over different training/ test splits of the same data. (cross-validation)